Drone Holidays – Your questions answered

 At all of our destinations, the minibus leaves for the villa at 2.30pm.
 So if you want to catch the bus, you need to arrive in time to be through Arrivals by around 2.15pm.

-Malaga, Toulouse, Reykjavik and Las Vegas are all wonderful places to visit.
+Malaga, Toulouse and Thessaloniki are all wonderful places to visit.
 If you fancy extending your stay, it makes great sense to arrive a few days early.
 Ask us if you would like advice on where to stay, where to eat, and what to do.
 Simply make your way to the airport for the pick-up time, and away we go.

 If you need to leave early, don’t worry.
 It’s a holiday, after all.
 At all of our destinations, a taxi from the airport to our base should cost you no more than about 50Euros.
-Or, in Spain, France and the USA, hiring a car represents excellent value for money.
+Or, in Spain, France and Greece, hiring a car represents excellent value for money.

 We welcome partners on all our trips.